mfaraggg/Disassembler/README.md

 ##Implementation

  We started by the skeleton code provided to us by our professor.Then, we decided to divide the instruction types into separate functions, and each function outputs the specific instruction according to the BIN file.
 There is a function, named instDecExec, which checks the type of instruction by checking the opcode, and accordingly, calls the function of the corresponding instruction type.
-Also, there is a function for the compressed instructions
+Also, there is a function for the compressed instructions, named compressedInst.
+While reading the BIN file, the program checks whether the first two bits are zeros or ones, to check if it is I-instructions or C-instructions.

 ##Limitations